sbellem/qtee/qtee.md

 :::warning
 :construction: :construction_worker: :construction:
 Needs re-work.
-Use more detailed references such as [Breaking and Entering through the Silicon].
+Use more detailed references such as [Breaking and Entering through the Silicon], [Leakage Resilient Cryptography in Practice ](https://link.springer.com/chapter/10.1007/978-3-642-14452-3_5), and [Provable Security for Physical Cryptography](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=3a9dac307830f7d3f2cead3ab1c49514b9e6e517).
 Perhaps, present the type of equipment required (SEM, PEM, X-Ray, etc), and the concepts behind the different types of physical attacks, to clearly show that they are indeed feasible.
 :::

 #### Power Analysis Attacks